Washington Park

 About Washington Park

-Originally called West Park, Washington Park in Milwaukee was designed by Olmsted, Olmsted & Eliot beginning in 1891-92.
+Originally called West Park, Washington Park in Milwaukee, WI, was designed by Olmsted, Olmsted & Eliot beginning in 1891-92.
+The firm was hired by the City of Milwaukee Parks Commission and made four in-person visits to select a site with native forests, scenic views and rolling hills.
 Located just outside the city’s limits, the park was soon incorporated into the swiftly developing city.
-Olmsted had anticipated that the park would help attract new development to the area.
+Frederick Law Olmsted had anticipated that the park would help attract new development to the area.

 A series of circular roads and walkways looped through the 130-acre park’s rolling terrain.
 Olmsted’s pastoral design also included the strategic planting of thousands of trees and shrubs and an ample picnic area and a wooden gazebo for musical events.
 The design’s focal point was a seven-acre lagoon and aquatic garden.
 By the early 1900s, the park’s lagoon became Milwaukee’s most popular location for ice skating.

-Other early additions to the park included a boathouse, a mile-long horse-racing track, grandstands, stables and a zoo.
+Other early additions to the park included a boathouse, a mile-long horse-racing track, grandstands and stables.
 Later, basketball and tennis courts, aquatic facilities, playgrounds and other modern amenities were added.
+The Washington Park Zoo, housing bears, deer and sheep, was a highlight of the metropolitan park until it was subsequently closed in 1963.
+Mid-century development and urban renewal led to the removal of the western edge of the park.

 DRAG